Valery Tsepkalo

-Valery Vilyamovich Tsepkalo or Valery Vilyamavich Tsapkala (Валерий Вильямович Цепкало; Валерый Вільямавіч Цапкала; born 22 February 1965) is a Belarusian politician and entrepreneur.
+Valery Vilyamovich Tsepkalo or Valery Vilyamavich Tsepkala (Валерий Вильямович Цепкало; Валерый Вільямавіч Цэпкала; born 22 February 1965) is a Belarusian politician and entrepreneur.
 After graduating from the Moscow State Institute of International Relations with a doctoral degree in international law and serving in the embassy of the Soviet Union in Finland, Tsepkalo joined the staff of the Belarusian Ministry of Foreign Affairs.
 He later became an advisor on foreign political and economic relations to the Chairman of the Belarusian Parliament, Stanislav Shushkevich, and then a senior advisor to the Secretary General of the Commonwealth of Independent States.

 He led Alexander Lukashenko's presidential campaign in the 1994 election and later took the post of First Deputy Minister of Foreign Affairs.
 From 1997 to 2002, Tsepkalo was the Belarusian Ambassador to the United States and Mexico.
 In 2005–2006 he was Presidential Plenipotentiary Envoy in the Parliament.
 In 2005 he established the Belarus High Technologies Park (HTP), and led it until 2017.

 In May 2020, Tsepkalo joined the presidential race.
 He was considered to be a major challenger to incumbent president Alexander Lukashenko, who invalidated the majority of Tsepkalo's nomination signatures to bar him from running for president.
 In April 2023, he received a 17-year prison sentence in absentia.
-He acquired Albanian citizenship in 11 April 2025 along his wife Veronika.
+In recognition of his merits to Albania, he and his wife Veronika were granted Albanian citizenship by presidential decree on April 11, 2025.

 Early life

 Valery Tsepkalo was born in Grodno on 22 February 1965.
-He was the only child of chemical engineers William and Nina Tsapkalo, who came to Grodno to build the Grodno Azot nitrogen plant, where they worked all their lives.
+He was the only child of chemical engineers William and Nina Tsepkalo, who came to Grodno to build the Grodno Azot nitrogen plant, where they worked all their lives.
 His father graduated from Odesa Polytechnic Institute, and his mother graduated from Kharkiv Engineering-Economic Institute.

 Valery graduated from Grodno Secondary School No.14 with an advanced study of the English language.
 In 1982 he entered the Belarusian State Technological University in Minsk, but in 1984 he was drafted into the army and served in the Strategic Missile Forces for two years.
 Due to the Soviet–Afghan War, the deferment for university students at the time was lifted.

 After completing his military service, Tsepkalo entered the Moscow State Institute of International Relations of the Soviet Ministry of Foreign Affairs and graduated with honors in 1991.
 He pursued a postgraduate program there, graduated with honors as well, lectured at MGIMO, and obtained his PhD degree in International Law.